MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

         // Apply the Hadamard operation, H, to the state.
         // It now has a 50% chance of being measured as 0 or 1.
         H(q);
-        // Measure the qubit in the Z basis. let result = M(q);
+        // Measure the qubit in the Z-basis. let result = M(q);
         // Reset the qubit before releasing it.
         Reset(q);